 Kasautii Zindagii Kay 2: Here's The Real Reason For Karan Singh Grover's Exit; Will He Return?

 Karan Singh Grover, who played the role of Mr Rishab Bajaj in Kasautii Zindagii Kay 2, shocked everyone with his exit.
-It was said that the actor was not happy with his role, because of which he quit the show.
+It was said that the actor was not happy with his role.
 But the real reason behind KSG's exit is something else!

 Karan rubbished the reports of him not being happy with his role and said that his exit was a mutual decision by him and the makers.
 He told TOI, "It's not that at all.
 This is the way the story has been planned and written this time around.
 It's a mutual decision.
 I had a lot of fun playing Bajaj."

 While many fans are happy that now Mr Bajaj is not in Prerna's life and they will get to watch her with Anurag, a few are upset with Karan leaving the show.
-They wanted him back on the show!
-Well, the good news is that there is possibility of his entry!
+They want him back on the show!
+Well, the good news is that there is a possibility for his re-entry!
 Yes, you read it right!

 The makers wanted to focus on Komolika and the Basu family, and hence, Mr Bajaj exited.
 If the track doesn't work, then there might be a chance of Mr Bajaj's re-entry!